rafajacomel/phd_ita/README.md

+# Project Name

+Thos are some codes and lists result of my PhD at Technological Institute of aeronautics

+## Table of Contents

 This folder contains some codes and the lists generatad on my PhD thesis.

 machine_learning_codes folder - Some  machine learning codes used on my PhD thesis.